codethenews/encyclopedia-of-storytelling/encyclopedia.md

 ## Google Alert
 [tool]
+You set it once, and Google will tell you when new pages are added to the internet that match your search keywords.

-Journalists can use this to receive push notifications when Google indexes a new search result on a given keyword.
+Journalists can use this to effectively set up your own push notifications when Google indexes a new search result on a given keyword.
-Set a keyword, Google will notify you when new results get published.
+To [set up a Google Alert,](https://google.com/alerts) you first set a keyword and a delivery method.
+Google will notify you when new results get published.
+There are other ways to do the same concept…

 ## highlight
 [design]